consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_components.md

 > **WARNING** When writing new plugins, creating Components should be avoided.
 > Any existing Components should be migrated to services, extensions, or listeners (see below).

-Plugin Components are a legacy feature supported for compatibility with plugins created for older versions of the IntelliJ Platform.
+Plugin Components are a legacy feature supported for compatibility with plugins created for older versions of the Consulo.

 Plugin Components are defined in the `<application-components>`, `<project-components>`, and `<module-components>` sections in a [Plugin Configuration File](plugin_configuration_file.md).